Introduction

 " inspect the distributor

 " check the battery.
 Most batteries last between two and four years.
-Make sure yours is fully charged
+Make

 and replace it if you're not sure it's reliable